ossec/ossec-docs/docs/ossec101/install_server.rst

 Things to keep in mind:
 ^^^^^^^^^^^^^^^^^^^^^^^

-Many of the OSSEC daemons chroot to the installation directory (``/var/ossec`` by default, and as referenced in this document).
+Many of the OSSEC daemons chroot to the installation directory (``/var/ossec`` is the default, and is the reference directory for this document).
 All logs are currently kept in the ``/var/ossec/logs`` directory.
-Some are rotated daily, but OSSEC does not move logs outside of ``/var/ossec/logs``.
+Some log files are rotated daily, but OSSEC does not move logs outside of ``/var/ossec/logs``.
 Depending on a number of factors these logs can become large, so make sure you have enough space to store the logs you want to keep.

-Related to the amount of storage space you give to OSSEC is "events per second" (EPS).
+Related to the amount of storage space you give to OSSEC is the "events per second" (EPS) you expect to receive.
+Michael Starks has provided a script to determine EPS in a blog post: `3WoO Day 2: Calculating Your EPS <http://www.immutablesecurity.com/index.php/2011/10/24/3woo-day-2-calculating-your-eps/>`_.
-There has not been any formal load testing on OSSEC, but informal testing has shown a local installation can handle 11,000 EPS. (`<email http://osdir.com/ml/ossec-list/2010-09/msg00217.html>`_ by Christopher Moraes)
+There has not been any formal load testing on OSSEC, but some informal testing has shown a local installation can handle 11,000 EPS. (`email <http://osdir.com/ml/ossec-list/2010-09/msg00217.html>`_ by Christopher Moraes)
 This test was done under mostly ideal conditions, but we would be interested in hearing performance reports from other users.

-  * # of rules
-  * # of agents
+The number of rules and agents can also affect the speed of the OSSEC manager, and the amount of space necessary for to hold the logs.
+More agents means more logs.

 Installation process:
 ^^^^^^^^^^^^^^^^^^^^^

-* Download the OSSEC tarball and signature:
+* Download the OSSEC tarball and pgp/gnupg signature from `ossec.net <http://www.ossec.net/main/downloads>`_.

 .. image:: images/install/download.png
    :align: center
    :alt: OSSEC download

-* Use GnuPG or PGP to verify the download:
+* Use GnuPG or PGP to verify the download.
+Use ``gpg --import OSSEC-GPG-Key.asc`` to import the OSSEC gpg key, then ``gpg --verify ossec-hids-2.6.tar.gz.sid ossec-hids-2.6.tar.gz`` to verify the signature and file.

 .. image:: images/install/gpg-verify.png
    :align: center
    :alt: gpg --verify ossec-hids-2.6.tar.gz

-* Unpack the tarball and change into the new directory.
-Run the install.sh script:
+* Unpack the tarball and change into the new directory with ``tar -zxf ossec-hids-2.6.tar.gz``.
+Run the install.sh script to perform the installation ``./install.sh``:

 .. image:: images/install/install_sh.png
    :align: center